nashvillefcc/docs/general/CODE_OF_CONDUCT.md

 All freeCodeCamp Nashville community members are subject to this Code of Conduct.
 This includes freeCodeCamp Nashville organizers and speakers.
 In addition, all sponsors and vendors are subject to this Code of Conduct as well.

-Where freeCodeCamp Nashville platforms or events are subject to their own Code of Conduct (e.g. the [Discord Parnership Code of Conduct](https://support.discordapp.com/hc/en-us/articles/360024871991-Discord-Partnership-Code-of-Conduct)) both Code of Conducts will be enforced.
+Where freeCodeCamp Nashville platforms or events are subject to their own Code of Conduct (e.g. the [Discord Partnership Code of Conduct](https://support.discordapp.com/hc/en-us/articles/360024871991-Discord-Partnership-Code-of-Conduct)) both Code of Conducts will be enforced.
 If there are any conflicts between the two, priority will be given to the third party Code of Conduct freeCodeCamp Nashville is subject to in these instances.

 ## Reporting Guidelines